TheExGenesis/community-archive/docs/local-setup.md

 4. Add the SQL to your migration file
 5. Apply the new migration to your local database `supabase migration up` or `supabase db reset`
 6. CAREFUL: Deploy any local database migrations directly to prod `supabase db push`

+### Seeding the local database

+- Download the last export from [the Github Releases](https://github.com/TheExGenesis/community-archive/releases)
+- set the `ARCHIVE_PATH` environment variable to the path of the archive folder
+- run the script `pnpm dev:importdata`
+- wait a bit and then you should be able to see the data in the local supabase studio at http://localhost:54323/project/default/editor

 ### Sign-in in dev mode